Daniel Serra: Career

-Son of three-time Stock Car champion Chico Serra, Serra began karting at the age of fourteen, after receiving permission from his parents.
+Son of Formula One racer and three-time Stock Car champion Chico Serra, Serra began karting at the age of fourteen, after receiving permission from his parents.
 He competed in Formula Renault 2.0 Brazil and Eurocup Formula Renault 2.0; however, a lack of sponsorship brought him back to Brazil.
 In Stock Car Light, he was the runner-up, opening the doors for him to join the Stock Car Championship.
 In his debut season driving the Red Bull-Amir Nasr, he scored pole position and finished the Championship in eighth place.
 In 2009, he joined Red Bull-WA Mattheis.
 On 20 September 2009, he won for the first time in Stock Car.
 After joining Eurofarma RC for the 2017 season, Serra won his first Stock Car title, a feat he would repeat in the next season.
 On the international level, he has competed part time in the FIA World Endurance Championship for Aston Martin Racing and AF Corse, winning the 2017 and 2019 24 Hours of Le Mans.